-Digital Core Supply Voltage (VCORE) (Note 1) 0.5 V to +1.21 V +3.3 V Supply Voltage (VDD33) (Note 1) -0.5 V to +4.6 V Positive voltage on input signal pins, with respect to ground (Note 2) +4.6 V Negative voltage on input signal pins, with respect to ground 0.5 V Positive voltage on XTALI/CLK_IN, with respect to ground +3.63 V Positive voltage on USB DP/DM signal pins, with respect to ground +6.0 V Positive voltage on USB 3.2 Gen 2 USB3UP_xxxx and USB3DN_xxxx signal pins, with respect to grow und 1.21 V Storage Temperature -55°C to +150°C Junction Temperature +125°C Lead Temperature Range Spec.
-J-STD-020 HBM ESD Performance +/-3.5 kV
++1.2 V Supply Voltage (VDD12) (Note 1) 0.5 V to +1.32 V +3.3 V Supply Voltage (VDD33) (Note 1) 0.5 V to +4.6 V Positive voltage on input signal pins, with respect to ground (Note 2) +4.6 V Negative voltage on input signal pins, with respect to ground 0.5 V Positive voltage on XTALI/CLK_IN, with respect to ground +3.63 V Positive voltage on USB DP/DM signal pins, with respect to ground +6.0 V Positive voltage on USB 3.2 Gen 1 USB3UP_xxxx and USB3DN_xxxx signal pins , with respect to ground1.32 V Storage Temperature 55°C to +150°C Junction Temperature +125°C Lead Temperature Range Refer to JEDEC Spec.
+J-STD-020 HBM ESD Performance +/-3 kV

-- Note 1: When powering this device from laboratory or system power supplies, it is important that the absolute maximum ratings not be exceeded or device failure can result.
+- 1: When powering this device from laboratory or system power supplies, it is important that the absolute maximum ratings not be exceeded or device failure can result.
 Some power supplies exhibit voltage spikes on their outputs when AC power is switched on or off.
 In addition, voltage transients on the AC power line may appear on the DC output.
-If this possibility exists, it is suggested that a clamp circuit be used. - Note 2: This rating does not apply to the following pins: All USB DM/DP pins, XTAL1/CLK_IN, XTALO and VBUS_MON_UP.
+If this possibility exists, it is suggested that a clamp circuit be used. - 2: This rating does not apply to the following pins: All USB DM/DP pins, XTAL1/CLK_IN, and XTALO